chinamike65/hugo-tuolesi/content/book6/book6en.md

 13

-Chapter 2 - Collection of Buddhist Classics
+##### Chapter 2 - Collection of Buddhist Classics

-Before Buddha Shakyamuni passed away, the 84,000 Dharma teachings he taught were not organized in writing, because those disciples who had a personal relationship with Buddha Shakyamuni had great blessings, great wisdom, and strong vows.
+Before Buddha Shakyamuni passed away, the 84,000 Dharma teachings he taught were not organized or set down in writing, because those disciples who had a personal relationship with Buddha Shakyamuni had great blessings, great wisdom, and strong vows.

-Coupled with the blessing of Shakyamuni Buddha, no matter how many dharmas the Buddha taught, more than 90% of his disciples could memorize the Dharma word for word.
+Coupled with the blessing of Shakyamuni Buddha, no matter how many dharmas the Buddha taught, more than 90% of his disciples could memorize the teachings word for word.
 The foundation of these disciples was so excellent.
-Therefore, the Buddha said at that time.
-The law does not need to be in writing.
+Therefore, the Buddha said at that time. that the law does not need to be in writing.

-After Buddha Shakyamuni passed away, people's blessings gradually became less and less, their wisdom became worse and worse, and their vows became weaker and weaker.
+After Buddha Shakyamuni passed away, people's merit gradually decreased, their wisdom became worse, and their vows became weaker and weaker.
 Just by speaking, people cannot remember the Dharma.

 What does classic collection mean?
-The Dharma spoken by arhats and bodhisattvas is compiled into text, which is called a collection of classics.
+The Dharma spoken by arhats and bodhisattvas is compiled into textand this is called a collection of classics.

 14

-Section 1 - The first classic collection
+**Section 1 - The First Collection of Classics**

 Three months after Shakyamuni Buddha passed away, in Rajagriha, ancient India, five hundred Arhats gathered together for the first collection of scriptures.

 They folded all the cassocks to make a throne.
-The first was the Venerable Ananda, who sat on the throne and dictated all the Sutras verbatim, and five hundred arhats sorted them out into text.
+The first was the Venerable Ananda, who sat on the throne and dictated all the Sutras verbatim, and five hundred arhats sorted them out and wrote them down.

-Afterwards, the Venerable Upali (also translated as Wu Boli) took the seat and dictated Vinaya word for word, beginning with "Thus have I heard".
+Afterwards, the Venerable Upali (also translated as Wu Boli) took the seat and dictated the Vinaya word for word, beginning with "Thus have I heard".

 Five hundred arhats were listening to verify whether it was accurate, and finally they were compiled into text.
 This was the first collection of classics.

-Section 1 - The second classic collection
+**Section 1 - The sSecond Collection of the Classics**

-110 years after Buddha Shakyamuni passed away, a monk named Vajjian appeared in India at that time.
+110 years after Buddha Shakyamuni passed away, a monk named Vajjiputtaka appeared in India.
 This monk always described the illegal as the law, and the violation of the precepts as conforming to the precepts.
-Impure behavior is said to be pure, and he thinks it will not break the precepts.
+Impure behavior was said to be pure, and he thought it would not break the precepts.

 For this reason, seven hundred arhats headed by Venerable Yasa gathered in Vaishali, and again conducted a collection of scriptures, denied the fallacies of the Vaki monks, rearranged the scriptures, and saved Buddhism.

 It also organized some scriptures that were not included in the classics before into text.
 This is the second collection of classics.

-Section 3 - he third classic collection
+**Section 3 - The Third Collection of the Classics**

 The third collection of classics was in Patiliputta, more than 200 years after the death of Buddha Shakyamuni.

 At that time, there was a heresy called the Great God in India.
 In order to collect offerings, this outsider brought many disciples to join Buddhism.

-After they joined Buddhism, they mixed Buddhism with cults.
-As a result, many people couldn't tell which is the righteous Dharma, which is the cult or the wicked Dharma.
+After they converted to Buddhism, they mixed Buddhism with cults.
+As a result, many people couldn't tell which was the righteous Dharma, which was from the cults or the wicked Dharma.

-For this reason, five hundred arhats, five hundred bodhisattvas, and 16,000 panditas headed by the Venerable Maudgalyayana (along with the Buddha's disciple Maudgalyayana) gathered in Huashe City for the collection of scriptures , to distinguish between cults and true Dharma, and at the same time organize into texts that had not been included in the classics before.
+For this reason, five hundred arhats, five hundred bodhisattvas, and 16,000 panditas headed by the Venerable Maudgalyayana (with same name as the Buddha's chief disciple Maudgalyayana) gathered in Patiliputta for the collection of scriptures, to distinguish between cults and true Dharma, and at the same time organize into texts some that had not been included in the classics before.
 This is the third classic collection.

 The above three times are mainly classic collections of Theravada.